ethz-pes/AI-mag/source_ann/README.md

 ## Compatibility

 The toolbox is tested with the following MATLAB setup:
-* Tested with MATLAB R2018b
+* Tested with MATLAB R2018b or 2019a
 * Deep Learning Toolbox ("neural_network_toolbox")
 * Global Optimization Toolbox ("gads_toolbox")
 * Optimization Toolbox ("optimization_toolbox")